tredontho/purescript-book/text/chapter8.md

 If development tools such as `spago` and `parcel` are installed globally, then the `npx` prefix may be omitted.
 You have likely already installed `spago` globally with `npm i -g spago`, and the same can be done for `parcel`.

 `parcel` should launch a browser window with our "Address Book" app.
-If you keep the `parcel` terminal open, and rebuild with `spago` in another terminal, the page should automatically refresh with your latest edits.
+If you keep the `parcel` terminal open and rebuild with `spago` in another terminal, the page should automatically refresh with your latest edits.
 You can also configure automatic rebuilds (and therefore automatic page refresh) on file-save if you're using an [editor](https://github.com/purescript/documentation/blob/master/ecosystem/Editor-and-tool-support.md#editors) that supports [`purs ide`](https://github.com/purescript/purescript/tree/master/psc-ide) or are running [`pscid`](https://github.com/kRITZCREEK/pscid).

-In this Address Book app, you should be able to enter some values into the form fields and see the validation errors printed onto the page.
+In this Address Book app, you can enter some values into the form fields and see the validation errors printed onto the page.

 Let's explore how it works.